WIE Fulfilment Procedures

-Students are required to complete the Evaluation Form and submit to WIE Liaison Officer for grading.
+When students complete one approved WIE activity of at least 120 hours, students are required to complete the Assessment Form and submit to WIE Liaison Officer for grading.
 It is the students' responsibility to invite their workplace supervisor(s) to complete and sign the Assessment Form on their work performance.
-Suggested timeline as follows:
+Students are required to:

 AFTER SUBMISSION OF ASSESSMENT FORM